 But before you upload your logo, make sure your logo design is:

-Suitable within the borders.
-Logo borders can be circular or square, so make sure none of your logo is clipped by the edges.
+Suitable within the borders: Logo borders can be circular or square, so make sure none of your logos is clipped by the edges.

 As you know, Facebook was one of the first social networking sites that went mainstream, allowing its members to connect with family and friends.
 Since 2004 it has evolved as a significant branding and selling platform and enables users to easily post and share content.